jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

  - [Help](Help.md)

 You can also containerize the simulator.
 This may be particularly interesting if you want to create a set of simulated devices.
+[This folder](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/tree/master/containers) contains same examples about how to do that.

 ## Docker prerequisites
 In order to use a Docker container, you need to check [Docker](https://www.docker.com/) prerequisites.